 - Pittsburghese-to-English Dictionary, or a list of words often spoken by native yinzers (slippy, nebby, dahntahn, etc.) and a translation to their actual meaning

-Many hotels charge a fee for delivering the bags to each room.
-Because of union regulations, these fees cannot be waived, and can range from $2 to $6+ per bag/room.
+- Many hotels charge a fee for delivering the bags to each room.
+Because of union regulations, these fees cannot be waived, and can range.
 There is typically no charge, however, to have the bags distributed to guests as they check in.
 Definitely go this route!